soundpress/RulesOfNYC/docs/c35/index.rst

    (i) Disclosure statements must be received by the Board no later than 11:59 p.m. on the due date.

    (ii) Filing dates.
-The Board shall publish a schedule of disclosure statement filing dates on its website on or before March 1 in the first year of each election cycle, or as soon as is practicable after the State Board of Elections has published its schedule.
+The Board will publish a schedule of disclosure statement filing dates on its website on or before March 1 in the first year of each election cycle, or as soon as is practicable after the State Board of Elections has published its schedule.

       (A) Semi-annual disclosure statements are due on January 15 and July 15 in each year of the election cycle and on January 15 in the year after the election.

-      (B) Pre-election disclosure statements are due 32 and 11 days before the election and, at the Board's discretion, on March 15 and May 15 in the year of the election.
+      (B) Pre-election disclosure statements are due:

+         (i) 32 and 11 days before the election; and

+         (ii) at the Board's discretion, on March 15 and the fourth Friday in August in the year of the election.

-      (C) Post-election disclosure statements are due 10 days after a primary election and 27 days after a general or special election.
+      (C) Post-election disclosure statements are due 10 days after a primary election and 27 days after a general election.

       (D) Weekends and holidays.
-The Board's published schedule of disclosure statement filing dates shall reflect that if a disclosure statement is due to be submitted on a Saturday, Sunday, or legal holiday, submission must be made on the next business day.
+The Board's published schedule of disclosure statement filing dates will reflect that if a disclosure statement deadline falls on a Saturday, Sunday, or legal holiday, the next business day becomes the deadline.

    (iii) Reporting period.
 The Board shall publish a schedule of the reporting periods for each disclosure statement.